Our globe-trotters have returned and as engaged persons!

 Have lived for over 30 years on a 200 acre organic dairy farm in the Welsh hills, with fiddle-playing farmer husband and two sons.

 We host farm walks for schools and any other interested parties and have farm open days and are passionate about educating people on where their food comes from and the importance of the countryside.

 We also have a sweet holiday cottage with roses round the door available throughout the year for the perfect country retreat.

 Telephone; 01559 370341

-Sleeps 4 Wood-burning stove Welcome basket Logs, electricity, bedlinen & towels included in price Central heating available October-May Free WiFi Natural spring water Beautiful views Only 30 minutes from beaches Up to 2 well behaved dogs welcome (£15 each) Short Breaks available (out of school holidays only) from £170 3 nights.
+Sleeps 4 Wood-burning stove Logs, electricity, bedlinen & towels included in price Central heating available October-May Free WiFi Natural spring water Beautiful views Only 30 minutes from beaches Up to 2 well behaved dogs welcome (£15 each) Short Breaks available (out of school holidays only) from £170 3 nights.

 A delightful gypsy wagon on an organic farm in West Wales.